Sermon preached at St. Augustine’s Episcopal Church, Wilmette, IL.

 We’re at the end of the church year and approaching the beginning of Advent.
-It’s a time in liturgical churches when we focus on last things: Christ’s coming again as king and judge, the consummation of history as we know it, and the hope of a new heaven and a new earth.
+It’s a time in liturgical churches when we focus on last things: Christ’s coming again as king and judge, the consummation of human history and even Earth’s history as we know it, and the hope of a new heaven and a new earth.
 Some of our lectionary readings, hymns, and prayers have an apocalyptic tone.
 These apocalyptic texts continue into the Advent season.
-Indeed, later in this very chapter of Mark Jesus refers to “signs in the sun, the moon, and the stars” and “distress among nations” and a judgment that will be like a “refiner’s fire.”
+Indeed, Jesus himself refers to “signs in the sun, the moon, and the stars” and “distress among nations” and a judgment that will be like a “refiner’s fire.”

-“Apocalypse” is the Greek word for “revelation”.
+“Apocalypse” is the Greek word for “revelation.”
 Usually it refers to a special revelation, such as The Revelation to St. John the Seer, the last book in our Bible.
-Governor John Winthrop must have had an apocalyptic vision when he said at the founding of the Massachusetts Bay Colony in 1630, “we must Consider that we shall be as a City upon a Hill, the eyes of all people are upon us…” President Ronald Reagan referred to that vision all the time when he called America “a shining city upon a hill”.
+Governor John Winthrop must have had an apocalyptic vision when he said at the founding of the Massachusetts Bay Colony in 1630, “we must Consider that we shall be as a City upon a Hill, the eyes of all people are upon us…” President Ronald Reagan referred to that vision all the time when he called America “a shining city on a hill.”
 The idea of the image is that we are to be an example to other nations.
-Our sense of American specialness is even engraved on our money: Novus ordo seclorum, “The new order of the ages”.
+Our sense of American specialness is even engraved on our money: Novus ordo seclorum, “The new order of the ages.”
+What unifies Americans as a people is not just land and not blood, because we are from many tribes and nations.
+What unifies us is a kind of messianic ideology.
+We are the new order of the ages.
+It’s like we are claiming for ourselves the status of the kingdom of God.
 But when the light of the city on the hill is darkened by storm clouds of bigotry and xenophobia or the new order isn’t going the way we think it should, some folks get that apocalyptic fear that it’s all going to come crashing down.

 Politically, we seem to live in perpetual fear that our society is going to come crashing down.
 When I was growing up in the 1950s it was the “red scare,” which didn’t refer to Republicans but Communists and the fear that Soviet agents were infiltrating our institutions.
 How interesting that we’re again concerned about Russia undermining confidence in our democracy by tampering with our elections.

 In the 2016 election many voters supported Donald Trump out of fear that they were losing their way of life.
-To be fair this was not just a resurgence of white supremacy, although Trump stoked those fires, but many of Trump’s voters had voted for Obama in the previous presidential elections.
+To be fair this was not just a resurgence of white supremacy, although Trump stoked those fires.
+But many of Trump’s voters had voted for Obama in the previous presidential elections.
 Opponents of Trump saw his election as a danger to our democratic institutions.
-We have become so divided as a nation with clashing views of social life that some critics have even said it has spelled the end of comedy as comedians go for applause lines rather than laughter, making caustic political comments rather than telling jokes.
+The people elected a bull who is trampling the delicate china of our constitutional system.
+We have become so divided as a nation with clashing views of the social order that some critics have even said it has spelled the end of comedy as comedians now go for applause lines rather than laughter, making caustic political comments rather than telling jokes.

 Today we hear Jesus speaking in apocalyptic terms of the temple being demolished and prophesying that “Nation will rise against nation, and kingdom against kingdom; there will be earthquakes in various places; there will be famines.
 This is but the beginning of the birth pangs, for the end is still to come.”

 Jesus had been teaching in the temple and as he left the precincts his disciples marveled at the immense stones that supported the Jewish Temple that had been erected by King Herod the Great.
-Jesus responded that “not one stone will be left on another”.
+Jesus responded that “not one stone will be left on another.”
 It was an apocalyptic prediction that came true.
 Forty years later in the Roman-Jewish War Jerusalem was conquered by the Romans after a lengthy siege and in 70 AD they did destroy the Temple.
+The Gospel of Mark may have been written during the crisis of the Roman-Jewish War and the other gospels were written in its aftermath.
+The Temple had been demolished.
 All that’s left of it today is the Western wall, the Wailing Wall – the giant stones that extended the platform on the temple mount so that the great Temple with all its courtyards could be built on top of it.